|Dates||Start time||End time||Location||Coordinator||registrations

 For PhD’s and post-docs of Wageningen University: when you have a valid reason (circumstances beyond your control) to cancel, you will be charged the reduced fee.
 In this case a written statement of the supervisor/superior is required.

-Note: When you do not have a valid reason to cancel or do not show up at courses that are free of charge you will be charged with €100.
+Note: When you do not have a valid reason to cancel or do not show up at a training that is free of charge you will be charged with €100.

 For more information please contact Heleen.Danen@wur.nl